-However, if you’re considering splurging on a VIP tour with your own money, read on and decide for yourself whether it’s worth the big bucks.
+However, if you’re considering splurging on a VIP tour of Disneyland with your own money, read on and decide for yourself whether it’s worth the cost.

 What is the VIP Tour at Disneyland?

 Our day started bright and early, and we met our guides (or, “Plaids,” as they’re called) in the lobby of the Grand Californian.
 Because we had 17 in our group, we actually had two guides, Lindsey and Diane.
-They introduced themselves to the kids, took our pictures, and we were on our way.
+The tour guides introduced themselves to the kids, took our pictures, and we were on our way.

 Maybe money can’t buy you love, but it can buy a pretty magical day at Disneyland!

 We spent 7 hours blindly following Lindsey and Diane around the park.
-They lead us through the Fastpass lines for rides, (or, skipped the line altogether) and into hidden back entrances to meet Mickey and the Princesses.
+The guides lead us through the Fastpass lines for rides, (or, skipped the line altogether) and into hidden rear entrances to meet Mickey and the Princesses.
 My cousin wanted iced coffee, so they went and got it for her while she waited in the shade.
 The whole thing was so bizarre, in the most incredible, decadent way.

 Tip: The VIP tour offers a lot of flexibility.
 While we had ADR (Advanced Dining Reservations) for lunch, we decided on the fly that we didn’t want to waste time eating.
-So, they cancelled our reservation and showed us to the closest quick serve restaurant.
+So, they canceled our reservation and showed us to the closest quick-serve restaurant.

 A number of times we split up.
 Diane took older kids on a thrill ride, while Lindsey took the younger ones on a more mellow one.
-Our Plaids joined us on some of the rides, and also imparted some cool historical Disney facts and secrets with us.
+Our Plaids joined us on some of the rides and also revealed some cool historical Disney facts and secrets to us.